hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 : A registered set of CPaceOQUAKE+ algorithms and parameters.

 Method key:
-: The 32-octet key output by the CPaceOQUAKE+ password confirmation stage.
+: The 32-octet `client_key` or `server_key` output by the CPaceOQUAKE+
+  password confirmation stage.
 EAP-PQPAKE expands this value to the MSK and EMSK.

 uint8, uint16, uint32:
 : Unsigned integers encoded in network byte order.